-If our pivotal Phase 3 studies of PH94B for the acute treatment of anxiety in adults with SAD are successful, unless we enter into a contractual arrangement for the commercialization of PH94B in the U.S., we expect to incur significant sales and marketing costs as we prepare to commercialize PH94B on our own in the U.S..
-Even if we initiate and successfully complete pivotal clinical trials of PH94B and our other product candidates, and all of our product candidates are approved for commercial sale, and despite expending substantial capital for sales and marketing costs, PH94B and our other product candidates may not be commercially successful.
+Unless we enter into a commercialization collaboration or partnership with respect to the commercialization of our product candidates, we expect to incur significant sales and marketing costs as we prepare to commercialize our product candidates.
+Even if we initiate and successfully complete pivotal clinical trials of our product candidates, and our product candidates are approved for commercial sale, and despite expending these costs, our product candidates may not be commercially successful.
 We may not achieve profitability soon after generating product sales, if ever.
 If we are unable to generate product revenue, we will not become profitable and may be unable to continue operations without continued funding.